Self-Driving Kruger National Park- Ultimate Guide

 Binoculars are a must!
 These from Vortex have been on every safari with me!
 Birds and animals can be far away, but binoculars can give you a much better view, even if they’re relatively close.

 Get the guidebook from a camp visitor center.
 With any luck, there will be one with illustrations of different animals to help you ID and keep track of what you’ve seen.
-It’s more fun trying to identify the birds than I expected.

 If you want good photos, you’ll need a telephoto lens.
 You may get lucky and get some photos of the herd animals with your phone or small zoom camera.
-But set your expectations if you aren’t bringing at least a 200 mm lens.
-This Nikon camera is my pick.
-This 70-200 was the lens I used.

 It’s an expensive camera setup, but the pictures are incredible.
 If you want to dive into photography for amateurs, I have it for you (coming soon!)